-Wisconsin High School Senior Facing Child Pornography Charges After Uploading Sexually-Explicit Videos To Dropbox
+Wisconsin High School Senior Facing Child Pornography Charges After Uploading Sexually Explicit Videos To Dropbox

 The court commissioner believed the amount was too high and set bail at $5,000.

-After the court hearing, reporters spoke with Zittlow’s parents, who stated that they were stunned by the child pornography allegations and according to reporters, were “visibly upset.”
+After the court hearing, reporters spoke with Zittlow’s parents, who stated that they were stunned by the child pornography allegations and, according to reporters, were “visibly upset.”

-In a press release, Tony Klaubauf, who is the Denmark School District Administrator, stated that “at this juncture of the District’s ongoing investigation, we are pleased to report that there is no evidence suggesting that any misconduct related to the investigation occurred on school property, during school hours, or that any other students from the District were involved.”
+In a press release, Tony Klaubauf, who is the Denmark School District Administrator, stated that “at this juncture of the District’s ongoing investigation, we are pleased to report that there is no evidence suggesting that any misconduct related to the investigation occurred on school property, during school hours, or that any other students from the District were involved.

 “The District continues to investigate and will provide any updates, and take further action if necessary, to ensure the safety and security of all students in the District.”